GEOS-ESM/GEOSgcm_GridComp/README.md

 2. Run `make` to build.
 This will create a binary called `TEST_MOIST`.

-3. Run `./TEST_MOIST /discover/nobackup/projects/geosongpu/physics_standalone_data/moist/gfdl_1m_run/ <Dataset Number>`
+3. Run `./TEST_MOIST /discover/nobackup/projects/geosongpu/physics_standalone_data/moist/gfdl_1m_run/ <Dataset Number>` to execute the standalone.
     - `/discover/nobackup/projects/geosongpu/physics_standalone_data/moist/gfdl_1m_run/` contains the input and comparison data for the standalone.
     - `<Dataset Number>` can be set as an integer from `0` to `5`.

 ## Other Notes
+- The standalone does not verify with the comparsion data.
 - There are no OpenACC / OpenMP directives in the codebase.
-- The standalone does not verify with the comparsion data.
 - When compiling with `ifort`, the stack size may have to be set to unlimited (ex: With a bash shell, run `ulimit -s unlimited`) so that the standalone does not produce a segmentation fault.